Creating and Running a Slim Project in ServBay

 password

-.
-You can view or change it in the ServBay UI.
+; you can check or change this in the ServBay interface.

-Install and Configure Phinx (Database Migration Tool): Phinx helps version control your database structures.
+- Install and Configure Phinx (Database Migration Tool): Phinx helps version-control your database structure.

 /Applications/ServBay/www/servbay-slim-app